Tutorial: Create and configure a Microsoft Entra Domain Services managed domain

 - Non-routable domain suffixes: We generally recommend that you avoid a non-routable domain name suffix, such as contoso.local.
 The .local suffix isn't routable and can cause issues with DNS resolution.

 If you create a custom domain name, take care with existing DNS namespaces.
-It's recommended to use a domain name separate from any existing Azure or on-premises DNS name space.
+Although it's supported, you may want to use a domain name separate from any existing Azure or on-premises DNS namespace.

 For example, if you have an existing DNS name space of contoso.com, create a managed domain with the custom domain name of aaddscontoso.com.
 If you need to use secure LDAP, you must register and own this custom domain name to generate the required certificates.